harris-ippp/harris-ippp.github.io/final.md

 ## Baseline

+You are aiming for something like our week 9 example on weather and crime.

 * Your work must* include data from at least two sources, specified in your proposal.
   I am much more interested in projects that start from some sort of a "question" and that take the data merge seriously.
   This is not a statistics class, and I'm not looking for iron-clad causality.
 But neither am I interested in a scatter plot of two random variables.